 A Second Opinion is a consultation you can get on a medical procedure from an In-network Provider.
 Your Primary Care Provider (PCP) will refer you to a contracted In-network Provider for a Second Opinion.
 We must give Prior Authorization when your Provider wants you to get a Second Opinion from a Provider who is not part of the Provider Network.
-Tufts Health Plan will pay for any costs related to your getting a Second Opinion from a contracted In-network Provider or, with Prior Authorization, from a Provider who is not part of the Provider Network.
+Tufts Health Plan pays for any costs related to your getting a Second Opinion from a contracted In-network Provider who is not part of the Provider or, with Prior Authorization, from a Provider who is not part of the Provider Network.